Mon - Friday:

 • List of Committed Participants (with signatures).

-When submitting your forms to the Housing and Dining Programs Main Office in Anderson Hall, you must sign up for a presentation date and time.
+When submitting your forms to the Housing & Dining Programs office in Anderson Hall, you must sign up for a presentation date and time.

 You will be responsible for giving a brief 30 minute presentation (approximately 15 minutes of presentation, 10 minutes of question and answer) on your proposal.
 Date and time options will be available for sign up at the Housing & Dining Programs office in Anderson Hall when you turn in your application.
 The committee will review your application and may return it for revisions or changes.